ArminJo/Ultimate-Battery-Tester/README.md

 # Measurement of battery packs with external load resistor
 Battery packs up to 17.2 volt (4s) can be measured too.
 Voltages above 14 volt require a 5 volt supply of the arduino.<br/>
-Since the build in load resistor is 12 ohm, **the current can go up to 1.4 ampere and the power to 24 watt** and leaving 2.8 watt at the 2 ohm shunt resistors.<br/>
+Since the build in load resistor is 12 &ohm;, **the current can go up to 1.4 ampere and the power to 24 watt** and leaving 2.8 watt at the 2 &ohm; shunt resistors.<br/>
 This is too much for the resistors I used for shunt!
-A solution is to **add an additional resistor of around 20 ohm in series to the 10 ohm aready built in 10 ohm one**.
+A solution is to **add an additional resistor of around 20 &ohm; in series to the 10 &ohm; aready built in 10 &ohm; one**.
-This reduces the current to around 500 mA and power to 9 watt leaving 1 watt at the 2 ohm shunt resistors.<br/>
+This reduces the current to around 500 mA and power to 9 watt leaving 1 watt at the 2 &ohm; shunt resistors.<br/>
 No other adaptions has to be made.

 <br/>